drmohammadatieh/Linters/readme.md

 ## Testing

-This is an exercise on testing with python as part of the Secure Software Development course of the CS PgCert at the University of Essex Online.
+This is an exercise on exploring linters in python as part of the Secure Software Development course of the CS PgCert at the University of Essex Online.

 ## Linting